panzhengyang/ANU_FRT_2019/GRACE_data/README.txt

 tar -ztvf GRGS_anomaly.tar.gz > list.txt
 is used to save all the output from the previous command into a text file

 the shell script extracts the file names from the output of previous command and saves them in another file called names.txt

+To extract all the files use
+tar xvzf GRGS_anomaly.tar.gz